Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Is life insurance a smart investment?

 There's a lot of talk about life insurance being a worthwhile investment but it's not always the case.
-Life insurance worth, like most investments, will fluctuate in value and may lose or gain money as time goes on.
+Life insurance, like most investments, will fluctuate in value and may lose or gain money as time goes on.
 It is important to weigh your life expectancy (which can vary from person to person) with how long you would need life insurance coverage, and what type of life insurance policy would best suit your needs.

 A term life insurance policy does not have a cash value or investment component.
 So, a term life policy would not be seen as an investment option.
 Term life insurance is different from permanent life insurance.